New Women’s Work

 $65.00

-A celebration of contemporary women artists from around the globe who are transforming what it means to make craft.
+A celebration of women-identifying and non-binary contemporary artists from around the globe who are transforming what it means to make craft.

 Available